VijayDayakaran/Deep-Learning-approach-for-ECG-based-prediction-and-diagnosis-of-Heart-Disease/README.md

-The study presents a hybrid model that combine convolutional Neural Networks (CNN) with K-Nearest Neighbors (KNN) to predict heart disease using ECG data.
-The CNN extra at robust features from FCG Signals, which are then classified by the KNN algorithm.
-Evaluated on publicly available ECG dataset, the model demonstrates improved production accuracy, offering a promising non-invasive approach for early heart disease diagnosis
+This study introduces a hybrid machine learning model that combines Convolutional Neural Networks (CNN) with K-Nearest Neighbors (KNN) to predict heart disease from ECG (Electrocardiogram) data.
+The CNN component is responsible for extracting robust features from the ECG signals, which are subsequently classified by the KNN algorithm.

+The model is evaluated on a publicly available ECG dataset and demonstrates improved predictive accuracy.
+This approach presents a promising, non-invasive method for early detection of heart disease.